macallmcqueen/boggle-solver-using-trie/README.md

 consecutive letters on the board, since the trie will only guide us down plausible paths.

+CONTENTS

+boggle_gui.py - contains the GUI for the boggle solver boggle_solver.py - contains the algorithm for finding all the words on a boggle board my_trie.py - contains the code for the trie tree data structure words.txt - a dictionary, used for finding valid words

 DISCLAIMER

 This program is not affiliated with Hasbro, Inc., the manufacturer of